joshsj/dsa/notes/time-complexity.md

 # Time Complexity

-**Time complexity** expresses the execution time of an algorithm as a function of its input size.
+Time complexity expresses the execution time of an algorithm as a function of its input size.

 {{#aside}}

-There is also **space complexity**, which expresses the amount of memory required by an algorithm as a function of its input size.
+There is also space complexity, which expresses the amount of memory required by an algorithm as a function of its input size.
 The idea is the same but time complexity is generally the focus (as far as I've read).